-The King Solomon Baptist Church, located in Detroit, Michigan, is notable for its Gothic-styled architecture and its Art Deco-styled auditorium.
-Originally built for Temple Baptist, a conservative, pro-segregationist church, it became home to King Solomon Baptist which was where Malcolm X delivered Message for the Grass Roots, where he called for a violent “black revolution.”
+King Solomon Baptist Church in the Northwest Goldberg neighborhood of Detroit, Michigan is notable for its Tudor Revival-style sanctuary and its Art Deco-style auditorium.
+Originally built for Temple Baptist, a conservative, pro-segregationist church, it later became home to King Solomon Baptist Church.

 Temple Baptist Church

-In September 1985, the deacons of the church voted 29 to 7 to end the anti-black policy of the church, allowing them membership.
-The 9,500-member congregation was informed of the decision although there was much resistance.4 Ultimately, Temple declined, losing 75% of its attendance and 90% of its members.
+In September 1985, the deacons of the church voted 29 to 7 to end the anti-black policy of the church, officially allowing people of other races membership.
+There was much resistance, and membership in the church declined by 90%.4

 King Solomon Baptist Church

-On March 22, 2011, the Detroit City Council designated King Solomon and another church within a historic district.1 The site was added to the National Register of Historic Places in April 2015.
+On March 22, 2011, the Detroit City Council designated King Solomon Baptist and another church within it a historic district.1 The site was added to the National Register of Historic Places in April 2015.